 Jack + Jill Bath

 The most amazing aspect of this bathroom is the pink patterned tile from Riad Tile.
 It’s the perfect shade of pink where it’s not too bright, but also will age well with the young girls.
 Adding pattern tile is always a fun way to create a design on the floor that draws the eye and makes a statement.
-Gold frame mirrors add shine and sparkle to the space, while sleek and modern black faucets compliment the black hardware.
+Gold frame mirrors add shine and sparkle to the space, while sleek and modern black faucets complement the black hardware.

 In the end, this black and white master bathroom design turned out beautifully.
 Large slab black porcelain tile makes the shower truly unique and such a statement in the space.
-When accented with black trimmed glass and white subway tile with black grout and edging makes this shower look incredible.
+When accented with black trimmed glass and white subway tile with black grout and edging makes this shower looks incredible.
 A niche space provides storage for bathroom products in the shower that’s hidden in the half wall.
-Rectangular pivot mirrors add a fun design element, but also allow the clients to determine the angle of mirror best for them.
+Rectangular pivot mirrors add a fun design element, but also allow the clients to determine the angle of the mirror best for them.
 Black and gold sconces frame the mirrors and bring in that pop of warmth in the space.
 Finally, the white oak vanity incorporates a natural element that ties the space together.

 This living room feels inviting and welcoming with the oversized pillows and cozy textures on the large sectional that fits the entire family.
 Adding built-in storage on either side of the fireplace allows for items to be used during playtime and then stored away at night or when guests are over.
-Having a gas fireplace allows for cozy nights in, while eliminating the hassle of getting wood.
+Having a gas fireplace allows for cozy nights in while eliminating the hassle of getting wood.
 Shiplap around the fireplace makes it the highlight in the room, especially when accented with a reclaimed wood mantle.
 Shelving on either side of the fireplace provides space for decor, books, and family photos.
 The space feels open and timeless, yet comfortable and brings in that modern farmhouse design our clients love.

 Jamie and Topher tiled the backsplash being it was custom.
 They continued the tile into the coffee bar next to the pantry keeps the design flowing throughout the space.
-An industrial looking faucet provides a modern look, while also making it easy to clean the large sink.
+An industrial-looking faucet provides a modern look, while also making it easy to clean the large sink.
 Including a pot-filler over the range works well for being able to easily cook meals for their family and entertain guests.
-Seating on the back side of the island is a perfect spot for kids to do their homework, eat breakfast, and help in the kitchen.
+Seating on the backside of the island is a perfect spot for kids to do their homework, eat breakfast, and help in the kitchen.
 Sleek black hardware plays off the blacks in the backsplash and gold pendants give off a little shine.

 We had so much fun designing this space out over the last year and literally just finished doing the final touches, such as hanging a beautiful gallery wall within their main entryway.